julianpsm/python-calculator/README.md

 # Py.Calculator

-A usefull calculator for any student or anyone who want's to know more about if statemants loops etc.
+A usefull calculator for anyone who want's to know more about if statemants loops etc.

 # Getting started

 <ul>
-<li> This Program runs on Windows Linux and macos operating system by using python, or all other python editor with the python version 3.x</li>
+<li> This Program runs on Windows Linux and mac-os by using python, or all other python editor with the python version 3.x</li>

 <li> This software is developed on python 3.x</li>